sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 author: [Seth Brasile]
 tags: [coreos, nginx, containers, immutable infrastructure, homelab, cybersecurity, cloudflare]
 categories: [Web Services, cybersecurity]
+showToc: true
 draft: true
 ---

----

-If you want to skip the intro and disclaimers and get right to the meat of part 1, you can [skip to that here](#understanding-the-threat).

-If you're looking for the tl;dr step-by-step guide, you can [skip to part 2 here][part 2] (but I highly recommend reading through this post first to understand the concepts and theory behind the tools we'll be using).
+>If you're looking for the tl;dr step-by-step guide, you can [skip to part 2 here][part 2] (but I highly recommend reading through this post first to understand the concepts and theory behind the tools we'll be using).

-If you're looking for a guide on how to set up an enterprise-grade firewall with pfSense, you can [skip to part 3 here][part 3].
+>If you're looking for a guide on how to set up an enterprise-grade firewall with pfSense, you can [skip to part 3 here][part 3].

 ---